Vijay-kumar2006/Portfolio-website/replit.md

 # Overview

-This is a full-stack web application built with React, TypeScript, and Express.js that includes a personal portfolio website.
-The project features a modern tech stack with shadcn/ui components, Drizzle ORM for database operations, and TanStack Query for state management.
-The application appears to be transitioning from a static HTML portfolio to a dynamic React-based application.
+This is a full-stack web application built with React, JSX, and Express.js featuring a personal portfolio website for Vijay Kumar R, a Computer Science student at RV University (2024-28).
+The project uses a modern tech stack with shadcn/ui components, Drizzle ORM for database operations, and TanStack Query for state management.
+The portfolio showcases a dark theme with green/blue gradient highlights and includes sections for Hero, About, Skills, Projects, Achievements, Education, Personal Interests, and Contact.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Portfolio format: JSX format with npm (not TypeScript) Design preference: Modern dark theme with green/blue gradient highlights

 # System Architecture